At the Mai-Kai Restaurant and Polynesian Show, learn about Polynesian culture through music and dance while enjoying great food and drinks!

 The Pupu Platter was great because it let us try a few of their favorite appetizers.
 It included the Shanghai Chicken (chunks of marinated chicken breasts wrapped in bacon), an Egg Roll, Crab Rangoons, and Tahitian Cheese Tangs (breaded cheese, diced ham and mushrooms).
 The Teriyaki Combo had beef, chicken, and shrimp as well as roasted mushrooms, asparagus, grilled pineapple, garlic confit, sesame seeds, and a small bowl of rice on the side (they give you the option of white or fried rice).

 We really enjoyed our time at the Mai-Kai.
 It’s a fun place to sit back and enjoy an evening surrounded by friends and family.
-It’s not only a local favorite, but also somewhere we’d recommend for visitors to the South Florida area.
+It’s not only a local favorite, but also somewhere we’d recommend for all visitors to the South Florida area.

 Like this post?
 Pin it for later!